What is Day Trading?

 This is an incredibly risky trading strategy.
-The vast majority of day traders (up to 80%) lose most of all of their investing capital within the first year they start trading.
+The vast majority of day traders (up to 80%) lose most of all of their investment capital within the first year they start trading.

 This is a very stressful way to make money and also very time consuming as you are watching the stock charts in real-time the whole day, every day.